 National Geographic guests are invited on an exclusive, complimentary excursion at the mighty Mombacho Volcano.
 Travel by boat to the foot of the volcano, and set off on a guided interpretive hike through the lush, tropical forests of La Calera Natural Reserve.
 Your destination is a secluded hot spring, where you’ll enjoy a picnic breakfast followed by a soothing plunge.
 Spend some time kayaking along inland waterways before catching the boat back to Jicaro.

 Since the laying of its first volcanic stones, Jicaro Island Lodge has provided employment opportunities to residents of neighboring isletas and the lakeshore.
 Locals built the lodge, and Jicaro now partners with islanders to raise poultry, grow produce, compost organic waste, and even harvest cooking gas from pig manure.
-Jicaro also is deeply committed to giving back to these isleta communities.
-At the local school, the lodge installed solar panels as well as a new filtration system that provides clean drinking water to students and to communities throughout the archipelago.
+Jicaro is also deeply committed to giving back to these isleta communities and works with a local public charity to provide basic supplies and develop environmental education programs for community school children.
+At the school, the lodge installed solar panels, as well as a new filtration system that provides clean drinking water to students and to communities throughout the archipelago.

 In 2013, Jicaro began tracking its progress on a set of ambitious sustainability benchmarks.
 Their goals include going off the grid and fully transitioning to solar power; and building the capacity to recycle or compost 100 percent of qualifying manmade and organic waste.